pinot-contrib/pinot-docs/basics/data-import/segment-upload.md

 ## Use the Pinot Controller API to upload segments

-There are two API call version.
+There are two API call versions.
 Use the one that corresponds to your installed version of the Pinot query engine.

 The parameters for both versions are the same, as follows: